NyteshadeXT/PF2e-Core-Vault/01) Rules/Journals/Game Mastery Guide/Timely Cure.md

 ---
 When a family member of yours was dying and there didn't seem to be much hope, this character brought a simple but effective alchemical cure.
 You are determined to pay this favor forward.

-Add the [[Feats/Alchemical Crafting|Alchemical Crafting]] skill feat to your background options.
+Add the [[Alchemical Crafting|Alchemical Crafting]] skill feat to your background options.